 - Home network of an application session (or of an HoA): the network that has allocated the IP address (HoA) used for the session identifier by the application running in an MN.
-An MN may be running multiple application sessions, and each of these sessions can have a different home network. - Anchoring Function (AF): allocation to a mobile node of an IP address, i.e., Home Address (HoA), or prefix, i.e., Home Network Prefix (HNP) topologically anchored by the advertising node.
-That is, the anchor node is able to advertise a connected route into the routing infrastructure for the allocated IP prefixes.
-This is a basic function of a mobility anchor.
-With separation of control plane and data plane, this function may reside in a control plane anchor.
-Then the anchor function performs the IP prefix or address allocation and the route advertisement for an IP anchor in the data plane. - Internetwork Location Management (LM) function: managing and keeping track of the internetwork location of an MN.
+An MN may be running multiple application sessions, and each of these sessions can have a different home network. - IP address anchoring: An IP address, i.e., Home Address (HoA), or prefix, i.e., Home Network Prefix (HNP) allocated to a mobile node is topologically anchored to a node when the anchor node is able to advertise a connected route into the routing infrastructure for the allocated IP prefix. - Internetwork Location Management (LM) function: managing and keeping track of the internetwork location of an MN.
 The location information may be a binding of the IP advertised address/prefix, e.g., HoA or HNP, to the IP routing address of the MN or of a node that can forward packets destined to the MN.
 It is a control plane function.

 In a client-server protocol model, location query and update messages may be exchanged between a Location Management client (LMc) and a Location Management server (LMs).

 With separation of control plane and data plane, this function may reside in a control plane anchor.